CITS5551-team-3/Crop-Counter/README.md

 accurate alternative to manual counting methods.

 ## Classical approach
-The classical approach makes use of the FIELDImagePy repository and requires the followinf libraries to be installed
+The classical approach makes use of the FIELDImagePy repository and requires the following libraries to be installed
 ```
 pip install shapely
 pip install fiona